Organics Collection & Drop-Off Programs

 Organics collection and drop-off programs take organics to a commercial composting facility to be processed.
 These facilities are able to accept a wider variety of materials than you can compost at home.
 Collection and drop-off programs can accept all foods (including meat, bones, and dairy products), food-soiled and non-recyclable papers, compostable plastics, and other household items.
 Visit our "What is Compostable?" section to learn more about what goes in the organics bin. |

-Minnesota Communities with Organics Recycling Programs
+Communities with Organics Recycling Programs

 How to Set-Up an Organics Drop-Off Program